coderanger/coderanger.net/content/posts/state-of-the-onion-may-26.md

 As part of the Python and Javascript revamps I plan to work on equivalents to `poise-ruby` for each of those.
 Java would be nice too, but is enough of a mess that I don't currently plan to rework the `java` cookbook itself.
-Bloomberg is also going to support application deployment plugins for Go and Erlang, as well as exploratory work on integrating service discovery frameworks like ZooKeeper and Consul in to Chef for situations where Chef Search is not available or usable.
+Bloomberg is also going to support basic application deployment plugins for Go and Erlang, as well as exploratory work on integrating service discovery frameworks like ZooKeeper and Consul in to Chef for situations where Chef Search is not available or usable.

 ## Secrets Management